python/cpython/Doc/using/cmdline.rst

 .. envvar:: PYTHONFSENCODING

-   If this is set before running the intepreter, it overrides the encoding used for the filesystem encoding (see :func:`sys.getfilesystemencoding`).
+   If this is set before running the interpreter, it overrides the encoding used for the filesystem encoding (see :func:`sys.getfilesystemencoding`).

    .. versionadded:: 3.2